LeeAnnEditor/o365hq/blog/Microsoft Teams step-by-step. How to organize and attend Microsoft Teams calls and meetings.md

 You can join from that meeting notice or from the *Meetings* calendar.

-On the desktop are several ways to join a meeting in Teams:
+On the desktop are several ways to join a meeting in Teams.

 **From your calendar**